Customs Union

 Firms are more likely to invest in companies belonging to a trade bloc (an agreement between countries to reduce or eliminate trade barriers) as they can operate with greater ease and with fewer barriers.

-The increase in foreign direct investment (FDI) often comes from multinational companies (MNCs) hoping to increase their market base.
+The increase in foreign direct investment (FDI) often comes from multinational companies (MNCs), which may seek to expand their market base, among other strategic objectives.

 4. Political Stability